Mess-Team/Mess-Framework/README.md

 ```

 ### Data Validation Count
-Used within the automatic buidling of the __Data__ object for which each input has the `data-validation=""` attribute.
+Used within the automatic building of the __Data__ object for which each input has the `data-validation=""` attribute.
 The count attribute is built by a loop which checks and searches for all elements associated with Validation.
 The number associated within the count attribute is the target indiviual used to set error messages and all element visualisations.

 > [NOTE] Manual addition of `data-validationCount` value will be refactored into the automatically generated value should the element contain a `data-validation` attribute.